GuglioIsStupid/VocaloidChancePorts/README.md

 Unfortunately, due to issues with the framework I am using, Wii U will be heavily delayed until the next version is available.

+# Assets
+No assets in this port are made by me.
+All rights go to [Wobb](https://x.com/wobbuuu)

+Code is allowed for use for anyone, I have no care for it.

 # Installation

 ## 3DS